 He also notes that moisture is critical, and though the soil should be well-drained and not swampy, it also should be continuously moist.
 The leaf mulch really helps with this.

 Where to Buy Ramp Seeds

-We were ecstatic to find that our local food coop sells small packs of ramp seeds from a local seed company called Milkweed Medicinals.
+We were ecstatic to find that our local food coop sells small packs of ramp seeds from a local seed company called Earthbeat Seeds (formerly Milkweed Medicinals).
 They have an impressive selection of wild forest plants and medicinals as well, so I’m happy to find them.

 Growing Ramps from Transplants

 Ramps can also be grown from transplants if you’re careful to take a large soil plug and not disturb the roots.
 Harvest about a cubic foot of soil from the edge of the patch, digging far from the nearest sprout you can see.
 Take the whole plug home and carefully plant it in a moist area under shade trees.

 I’ve also heard stories of people that buy them from the farmer’s market and take them home to plant them.
 I don’t know how successful they are since the ramps are abused pretty heavily in the cleaning process.